Galapagos Sea Lion

 Surfing and Sunbathing in the Galápagos

-Information about Galapagos Sea Lion
+What you need to know about the Galapagos Sea Lion

 The Galápagos Sea Lion is a common sight all around the islands, and you’ll never be far from a group of them contentedly basking in the warm sun.
 They are officially a subspecies of the California Sea Lion, but some experts claim that they are actually a separate species.
 Needless to say, we’re happy to be on the side that claims them as our own, and visitors on a Galapatours cruise will soon fall for their charms!